danrdash/SystemOrientationAlgorithm/README.md

 4. Open Unicleo
 5. Click Start

-you can now observe a 3D model of the system, simulation movement should mimic sensor movement.
+you can now observe a 3D model of the system, simulation movement should mimic sensor movement, graph that represents quaternions, and graph the represents Euler angles.

 ## IDE